etwk/blog/content/lists/books.md

 - [ ] War (Bob Woodward) #politics #must
 - [ ] Behold, America: The Entangled History of "America First" and "the American Dream" (Sarah Churchwell) #history
 - [ ] Prequel: An American Fight Against Fascism (Rachel Maddow) #history
+- [ ] The World of Chief Seattle: How Can One Sell The Air?
+(Warren Jefferson)

 ### Vietnam
 - [ ] 越南現代小說選 (羅漪文 譯) #fiction #novel #must